y-hrubskyi/goit-js-hw-11/README.md

 ## Tech Stack

 - **Frontend:**
-  - Parcel: Bundler used for automating the project build process.
   - HTML5: Used for structuring the content of web pages.
   - CSS3: Utilized for styling and formatting web pages.
   - JavaScript: Employed for adding interactivity and dynamic behavior to web